The Hidden Treasure of Area Zero: Epilogue: Mochi Mayhem

 The player travels back to Kitakami with their friends Arven, Penny, and Nemona after receiving a letter from Kieran.
 The group arrives, only to discover Carmine acting strangely.
 The group decides to wait until the next day to find the source of her affliction, but Nemona vanishes later that night.
-The player and Kieran find and pursue Nemona to Kitakami Hall, finding that the townsfolk have come under the same infliction as Carmine after eating strange mochi, including Kieran's grandfather and grandmother.
+The player and Kieran find and pursue Nemona to Kitakami Hall, finding that the townsfolk have come under the same affliction as Carmine after eating strange mochi, including Kieran's grandfather and grandmother.
 The pair are called back to town by Penny and Arven, and the group encounters Pecharunt, a Mythical Pokémon who had masterminded the Loyal Three's raid on Ogerpon's cave long ago in an attempt to appease an elderly couple that took it in.
 Pecharunt sends mochi into Arven and Penny's mouths, but barely missing the player and Kieran, and they fall under Pecharunt's control.
 Pecharunt has the two attack the player and Kieran, and after Penny and Arven are defeated, Pecharunt flees.
 Kieran and the player pursue Pecharunt, and the player eventually defeats a Pecharunt-controlled Nemona during a final confrontation at Loyalty Plaza.
 Pecharunt attacks, but the player defeats and captures Pecharunt, freeing the townsfolk and the player's friends from its control.
-A few days later, Carmine and Kieran leave for Blueberry Academy, while the player and their friends return to Paldea.
+A few days later, Carmine and Kieran leave for Blueberry Academy, while the player and their friends return to Paldea Region.